bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/selene_youtopia_doc.md

 # Selene Youtopia Doc

 This document was distributed at the Nex Gen pop up shops.
-These were located all over the world and featured decorations labeling them as [LBR sites](lbr_sites), or Lesser Banishing Ritual sites.
+These were located all over the world and featured decorations labelling them as [LBR sites](lbr_sites), or Lesser Banishing Ritual sites.
 The ritual plays a large role in the ARG, including the ritual being performed in [[ost] (spi)ritual](../music/song-spiritual).

 The document itself contains research from [Nex Gen corporation](../lore/nex-gen-corporation), with Selene as their test